Coast Guard, DHS.

 Temporary final rule.

-Documents indicated in this preamble as being available in the docket are part of docket [COTP Honolulu 07-005] and are available for inspection or copying at Coast Guard Sector Honolulu between 7 a.m. and 3:30 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Documents indicated in this preamble as being available in the docket are part of docket COTP Honolulu 06-008 and are available for inspection or copying at Coast Guard Sector Honolulu between 7 a.m. and 3:30 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Lieutenant (Junior Grade) Jasmin Parker, U.S. Coast Guard Sector Honolulu at (808) 842-2600.End Further Info End Preamble Start Supplemental Information
+Lieutenant (Junior Grade) Quincey Adams, U.S. Coast Guard Sector Honolulu at (808) 842-2600.End Further Info End Preamble Start Supplemental Information

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
-The Coast Guard was not given the final voyage plan in time to initiate full rulemaking, and the need for this temporary security zone was not determined until less than 30 days before the SBX-1 will require the zone's protection.
-Publishing an NPRM and delaying the effective date would be contrary to the public interest since the transit would occur before completion of the rulemaking process, thereby jeopardizing the security of the people and property associated with the operation.
+The Coast Guard was not given the final voyage plan in time to complete full notice-and-comment rulemaking procedures, rulemaking, and the need for this temporary security zone was not determined until less than 30 days before the SBX-1 will require the protection provided by this rule.
+Publishing an NPRM and delaying the effective date would be contrary to the public interest since the transit would occur before completion of the notice-and-comment rulemaking process, thereby jeopardizing the security of the people and property associated with the operation.
 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
 The COTP finds this good cause to be the immediate need for a security zone to allay the waterborne security threats surrounding the SBX-1's transit.

 Background and Purpose